 To be quite honest, I initially felt Noir & Haze’s original mix of ‘Around’ wasn’t really my cup of tea.
 Haze’s unmistakable vocals were, however, a major redeeming quality.
 Then Solomon Vox comes along, extracts said vocals from the original equation, slows things down just a touch, re-works all the pads and percussion, and ends up taking something that was once forgettable and making it one of the most universally appealing songs in all of dance music this past year.
-Vox didn’t just remix ‘Around’, he gave it the oxygen those vocal chords needed to thrive!
+Vox didn’t just remix ‘Around’, he gave it the oxygen that vocal cords needed to thrive!

 BEST SYNTHS: Prolix: Visualize

 What I love about Prolix’s ‘Visualize’ is the fact it rips pages from the playbooks of multiple drums and bass sub-genres.
 The compiled storyline still reads well and doesn’t sound forced or arbitrary.
 The synth work, more reminiscent of the atmospheric jungle instead of the techstep Prolix is known for producing, is my personal highlight.
 The squelchy bassline has more in common with jump-up, but without sounding overly wobbly or generic.
 Jump up, techstep, and liquid funk DJs alike played Visualize quite heavily this past year.

 BEST SONG PRODUCED WITHIN A GENRE THE ARTIST IS NOT KNOWN TO PRODUCE IN: Subwave: Naked Lunch